patrickfav/bytes-java/README.md

 ### Transformers

 Transformer transform the internal byte array.
-It is possible to create a custom transformer if a specific use case is required (see `BytesTransformer`).
+It is possible to create custom transformers if a specific feature is not provided by the default implementation (see `BytesTransformer`).

 ```java
 Bytes result = Bytes.wrap(array1).transform(myCustomTransformer);